gitthekid/Sound-Breeder/README.md

 Conclusions:
 The voice model had many weaknesses, and by and large did not sound accurate to the source sounds.
 This is likely due to many factors including:
-    Overly complex audio information as speech/singing has too many tones to easily model Training audio was from different recordings with different room noise.
+    Overly complex audio information as speech/singing has too many tones to easily model, Training audio was from different recordings with different room noise.
 The cello/guitar model had more accurate tone modeling than the voices, particularly the cello.
 However, none of the models were accurate enough at modeling the source sound to be ideal.